ai-models/.github/profile/README.md

   </ul>

-<h3>We fill the role of 'pip' or 'npm' for AI models.</h3>

-- Install a model once, and use everywhere
-- Users could save huge amounts of disk space
-- For developers, less code to manage of downloading and installing models
-- aimodels.json used like requirements.txt / package.json

 <!-- Mission -->

 ### Mission

-The mission is to provide the best user and development experience for retrieving and using AI Models.
+The mission is to provide the best directory with examples of AI Models and their outputs.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>